-Intentional Infliction of Mental Suffering - means that the defendant has done an act, which is clearly meant to cause a reaction in the victim, and the reaction IS caused.
-The victim must show that the defendant's actions have caused visible physical symptoms such as migraine headaches, ulcers or other known illnesses.
+Intentional Infliction of Mental Suffering - means that the harasser has done an act, which is clearly meant to cause a reaction in the victim, and the reaction IS caused.
+To win, the victim must show that the harasser's actions have caused visible physical symptoms like migraine headaches, ulcers or other known illnesses.